jtejido/ccvapi/README.md

 # ccvapi
 Credit Card Number verifier API

-This is an Restful API that verifies credit card numbers (Issuers and Checksum) via Luhn Algorithm.
+This is a RESTful API that verifies credit card numbers (Issuers and Checksum) via Luhn Algorithm.

 ## Card Types